deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/01 Deephaven with SciKit-Learn.md

 )
 ```

 And there we have it.
 Our classifier is working on live data.
-The only extra work we needed to make that happen was to set up the real-time data stream.
+The only extra work required was to set up the real-time data stream.
 Pretty simple!
 This may be a toy problem, but the steps hold true to more complex ones.